Multiple Random Walks on Graphs: Mixing Few to Cover Many: Multiple Stationary Cover Times

 \end{theorem}

 This bound is tight for many graphs, see Table \ref{tbl:results}.
-Since this paper was written the stronger bound $\tcov^{(k)}(\pi) = \BO{\tcov /k} $ has been proved by Hermon \& Sousi \cite{hermon2021covering}.
-A version of Theorem \ref{thm:statmatthews} of $\tcov^{(k)}$ was established by Alon et al.\ \cite{Multi} provided $k=\BO{\log n}$, the restriction on $k$ is necessary (for worst case) as witnessed by the cycle.
+Following this paper the stronger bound $\tcov^{(k)}(\pi) = \BO{\tcov /k} $ was recently proved by Hermon and Sousi \cite{hermon2021covering}.
+A version of Theorem \ref{thm:statmatthews} for $\tcov^{(k)}$ was established in \cite{Multi} provided $k=\BO{\log n}$, the restriction on $k$ is necessary (for worst-case) as witnessed by the cycle.
 Theorem \ref{thm:statmatthews} also gives the following explicit bound.

 \begin{corollary} For any graph $G$ and any $k\geq 1 $, we have